- Beer: 12 ounces (5% ABV)

 - Cold, clammy skin

 Drinking alcohol may make you crave greasy, salty food because of nausea, depletion of energy, and dehydration.
-But it won't actually help you sober up.
+Unfortunately, it won't actually help you sober up.